Silver Palm Schoolhouse: History and description

+Non-indigenous settlers began residing in southern Miami-Dade County (then known as Dade County) in the late 19th century.
+Enough families with children arrived in the Redland area by 1902 that a school seemed warranted.
+Area residents quickly constructed a one-room wooden schoolhouse near the intersection of Newton Drive and Silver Palm Drive.
 Before the school board would allocate a teacher, the area's residents needed ten students.
 With only nine school-age children in the vicinity, they scoured until finding a tenth.
 Eventually, the school was erected and class began.
-The first teacher was a man named Henry Proctor.
+The Board of Public Instruction of Dade County assigned Henry Proctor to be the teacher, as the school had 10 enrollees.